f5devcentral/f5-bd-sre-demo/sre-usecases/03-observability-for-targeted-canary-with-ELK /README.md

 ### 2. Customize Kibana Dashboard<br>
 If all configurations are in place, log information will be processed by the ELK server.
 You will be able to customize a dashboard containing useful, visualized data, likeuser location, response time by location, etc.<br>

-The list of key indicators available through the dashboard page is rather long, we won't describe all of the indicators here.<br>
+The list of key indicators available on the Kibana dashboard page is rather long, so we won't describe all of the indicators here.<br>
 Now, let us see how it works<br>

 <br>_step1) Launch the console to the ELK server( http://x.x.x.x:5601 ) in your favourite web browser.
-A Kibana landing page appears, like so._
+A Kibana landing page appears, like so.
+We will leave the study and analysis of those indicators to you at your own time._
 ![Kibana1_main](images/Kibana1_main.png)
 <br>